Texas leaders prepare for life-threatening flooding across state - NewsBreak

 On Monday, Abbott directed the Texas Division of Emergency Management (TDEM) to increase the readiness level of the Texas State Emergency Operations Center (SOC) to Level II, which is classified as an escalated response, a press release said.

 Dallas is already dealing with life-threatening flooding.
 Dallas County Judge Clay Jenkins declared a state of disaster and requested federal assistance due to the flooding.
 Jenkins said at least one person has died after being swept away in floodwaters.
-Jenkins said the woman was 60 years old
+Jenkins said the woman was 60 years old.RELATED: More than a foot of rain in Dallas area, major flooding ongoing

 The state says it’ll have its people and other resources on deck, for any local agencies that ask for help.